vgallegoiz/eBPF-Sniffer/README.md

 ```
 ## Usage

-Run the sniffer with the following command:
+Run the sniffer with the following command **with root permission**:

 ```bash
 python sniffer.py